 3. Don't be last, with essential events in a small format

 The first few events will probably be small.
 Large events require a lot of resources, organization, and time to set up.
-In a context of uncertainty and while the situation improves, it is important to segment and customize your future (small) events, while waiting for the big events to come back.
+In an uncertain environment, while the situation improves, it is important to segment and customize your future (small) events, while waiting for the big events to come back.

-Taste the waters start small, see how the situation evolves, then get to full speed.
+Test out the waters.
+Start small, see how the situation evolves, then get to full speed.

-When the virus ends, like any pandemic, the recovery will be sudden.
-So anticipate now the suppliers you will need in the future before everything breaks down and they are flooded with orders.
+Start reaching out now to the suppliers you will need in the future before for your big events before they get flooded with orders.
 Don't hesitate to negotiate rates in advance and block availability as long as you are first to request.

 4. Consider all aspects of security and safety

-First of all, you should communicate as much as possible about your health protocol in order to reassure people about the safety measurements of your event.
+First of all, you should communicate as much as possible about your health protocols to reassure people about the safety measurements of your event.

-Don't forget to put yourself in the place of your attendees: what arguments, what formats would convince you to participate in an event? what measures should be put in place?
-The temperature at the entrance of an event, rapid testing, sanitizing stations..
+Don't forget to put yourself in the shoes of your attendees: what arguments and what formats would convince you to participate in an event?
+What measures should be put in place? (temperature taking at the entrance of an event, rapid testing, sanitizing stations, etc.)

-Ask yourself how to provide a pleasant atmosphere without forgetting safety protocols.
+Ask yourself how you can provide a pleasant atmosphere without forgetting safety protocols.
 Don't forget that participants will travel less, so you must offer them events that respond to their critical concerns:

-...
-It is not only about the health standards it's also about the current living situations, sustainable traveling among many different subjects raised throughout the pandemic.
+It's not just about the health standards, it's also about the current living situation, sustainable traveling among many different subjects raised throughout the pandemic.

 Plan ahead different scenarios and the appropriate actions or responses: if scenario 2 happens (for example a guest with high temperature), what measures should be taken to deal with it?
 Then distribute these scenario procedures to your health and safety managers.